MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ### Remarks

-When an API requires the begin iterator and end sentinel to have the same type, and the view that you're using doesn't meet that requirement (or you don't know if it does), use this range adapter to create a `common_view`.
+When an API requires the begin iterator and end sentinel to have the same type, and the view that you're using doesn't meet that requirement (or you don't know if it does), use this range adaptor to create a `common_view`.
 It guarantees that the type of the begin iterator and the type of the end sentinel are the same.

 ### Example: `common`